bigdata-i523/hid233/notebook.md

 * 10/19/17 Added some references for Paper 2, report.bib modified
 * 10/19/17 Begin Paper 1 revision
 * 10/23/17 Paper 1 revision completed and submitted
+* 10/24/17 Added more resources for Paper 2.
+Updated report.tex and report.bib.

 # Theory